OleHolmNielsen/ITwiki/docs/Kickstart.rst

 2. When powering up the client computer, PXE_ network booting can be selected using the console, typically by pressing the F12 or F10 Function_key_ as shown in the console.

-When you have installed the above pxeconfig_toolkit_ and used pxeconfig_ to setup the client boot process, then it is sufficient to power cycle and/or start up the client computer.
+If you have configured :ref:`Automated_network_installation_with_pxeconfig`, you can use pxeconfig_ to setup the client boot process.
+Then it is sufficient to power cycle and/or start up the client computer for an automatic installation.

 The :ref:`UEFI_network_boot` ensures that: